ARMmbed/mbed-os-tools/README.md

 This argument controls the accuracy and speed of this function.
 There are three choices (in ascending order of accuracy and decreasing order of speed):

 - `FSInteraction.NEVER` - This is the fastest option but also potentially the least accurate.
-It will never touch the filesystem of the devices and use only the information available through the OS.
-This is mainly appropriate for use in highly controlled environment (like an automated Continuous Integration setup). **This has the potential to provide incorrect names and data.
+It never touches the file system of the devices and uses only the information available through the OS.
+This is appropriate for use in a highly controlled environment (such as an automated Continuous Integration setup). **This has the potential to provide incorrect names and data.
 It may also lead to devices not being detected at all.**
-- `FSInterfaction.AfterFilter` - This will access the filesystem, but only after the `filter_function` has been applied.
-This can lead to speed increases, but at the risk of filtering on inaccurate information.
+- `FSInterfaction.AfterFilter` - This accesses the file system but only after you apply the `filter_function`.
+This can lead to speed increases but at the risk of filtering on inaccurate information.
-- `FSInteraction.BeforeFilter` - This will access the filesystem before doing any filtering.
+- `FSInteraction.BeforeFilter` - This accesses the file system before doing any filtering.
 It is the most accurate option and is recommended for most uses.
-This is the default behavior of the command line tool and the API.
+This is the default behavior of the command-line tool and the API.

 ##### `filter_function`

 **Default:** `None`

 This function allows you to filter results based on platform data.
-This can help speed up the execution of the `list_mbeds` function.
+This can hasten the execution of the `list_mbeds` function.

 As a normal function definition:

 ```python
 def filter_func(mbed):
     return m['platform_name'] == 'K64F'